sirinath/pagedjs-website/content/posts/2020-05-13-notes-about-notes/index.md

 You can find some example of layouts with footnotes in a [dedicated W3C page](https://www.w3.org/XML/2015/02/footnote-examples/).

 To make use of notes easier, we would like to propose some CSS syntax which would allow all of these kinds of notes.
 This article is a quick tour of a proposed specification that is described in more detail in an issue on the CSS Print Community Group repo.
 The article explores the existing specifications and proposes some new CSS declarations for building notes for both continuous reading (screen) and paged media.
 This proposal is a working draft, a place to start a discussion.
-Do not hesitate to give your opinion directly as a comment of this article, or if you feel more comfortable, in the GitHub issue.
+Do not hesitate to give your opinion directly as a comment of this article, or if you feel more comfortable, in the [issue](https://github.com/w3c/css-print/issues/3) we've opened on CSS Print Community Group.